ljandrea/ljandrea.github.io/README.md

   ![setup](imgs/setup.png)

 3. Copy and paste your code from a Khan Academy project into the new sketch.
-4. Any lines of code that draw something (lines, ellipses, etc.) into a draw() function.
+4. Any lines of code that draw something (lines, ellipses, etc.) into a ```void draw()``` function.
 It should look something like this:

   ![draw](imgs/draw.png)

 5. If you have any variables that control an animation (i.e. ```var x = 20```, ```var speed = 5```), declare those at the **beginning** of your code, before ```void setup()``` and be sure to **specify their type** by replacing ```var``` with ```int``` for integers and ```float``` for decimals.
 6. Any mouse or keyboard events might have to be changed as well.
 For example, ```mouseIsPressed``` will change to ```mousePressed```.
 Here's a link to the [Processing.js reference page](http://processingjs.org/reference/) to check for any other changes you'll have to make to your code.
 7. Once you get your code working just the way you want, save the sketch into the **sketches** folder in yourusername.github.io.
+8. Repeat these steps with any other projects you want to put on your website.

 ## Viewing Your Processing.js Projects on the Internet!

-All that's left to do is to return to your ```index.html``` file and follow the instructions there to get your sketches up and running!
+All that's left to do is to return to your ```index.html``` file and follow the instructions there to get your sketches so that they'll show up on the Internet.
+Then, input the following commands into Command Prompt to push all your changes up to your GitHub repository.
+It should look a little something like this:

+**ADD SCREENSHOTS**
+git status, git add . , git commit -m "added and edited files to host Processing on GitHub Pages", git push

-Once you've finished that, you should be able to go to ```yourusername.github.io``` and see them all there!
+Once you've finished that, you should be able to go to ```yourusername.github.io``` and see all your projects there!